surajshetiya/surajshetiya.github.io/_posts/2017-02-16-Divide-Line-Segment.md

 * NIL and NPQ
 * NLM and NQB

-And hence we can conclude from these similar triangles that this logic holds through out all these traiangles.
+And hence we can conclude from these similar triangles that this logic holds through out all these triangles.
 If we started off with equal line segements(CG = GI = IL = LM), then we would end up with equal line segments in the parallel line too i.e. we would end up with (AO = OP = PQ = QB).